zhoumingyi/zhoumingyi.github.io/content/_index.md

           icon: acm
           organization: ISSTA'24
           organization_url: https://conf.researchr.org/home/issta-2024
-          title: 🎉 One paper has been accepted by ISSTA'24!
+          title: 🎉 One paper has been accepted by the first cycle of ISSTA'24!
           url: ''

         - date_end: ''